Sunshine Logroño: Sunshine's Café

 The phrase "Salamaya" is still used in Puerto Rico to refer in jest to devout Pentecostal followers (Hermano Emmanuel constantly had two naive female parishioners follow him everywhere) or a small Pentecostal congregation (particularly those with rudimentary facilities, such as tents).
 Rapper René Pérez ("Residente") uses it in the Calle 13" song "Ojalai" to describe the song's attractive female subject in rapture-like amazement.

 Offended by Logroño's portrayal of ministers, Pentecostal leaders in Puerto Rico threatened Logroño's program with boycotts, and Raschke and Milton Picón (the local representative for Morality in Media) actually confronted him on television talk shows.
 On a rare bow to public pressure, Logroño discontinued the character ("If I keep on doing it their followers will lynch me!", he gives as an explanation).
+Following the first attempt by Sunshine Logroño's Sunshine Café which received the support if advertisers shows like Antonio Sánchez's No te duermas and Raymond Arrieta's ¡Que vacilón! and El show de Raymond followed the same pattern.

+During this time, cable still lagged in popularity, present in only a fourth of households.
+In local channels, advertisers controlled the content of the programming, seeking ratings that would benefit them economically.
+In 1991, a movement, led by the Catholic Church, led to a series of manifestations by groups that promoted Christian morality and feminism which resulted in local channel promising self-regulation following boycott against risqué programming by a number of advertisers and the government.
+In the process, A la cama con Porcel was cancelled and restrictions were placed on Sunshine's Café and No te duermas, the first of which was eventually suspended.
+He would remain off television for five years.
+In 1994, he appeared in Rafo Muñiz's special, ¿A quién no le falta un tornillo?.
+On February 3, 1997, he participated in Los 75 años de don Tommy, a special dedicated to Muñiz's career.